archangel-irk/rest-api-client/README.eng.md

 # RESTfull api client (alpha)
 Build easy client to the RESTfull server api.
-The library uses the approach of "chaining" challenges for the organization transparent query.
+The library uses the approach of "chaining" for the organization transparent query.
 Authorization is available on the token.

 ## Dependencies